yoyowallet/django-cryptography/docs/index.rst

 ------------------------------------------

-The motivation for making django-cryptography_ was from the general frustration of the existing solutions.
+The motivation for making django-cryptography_ was from the general frustration of existing solutions.
 Libraries such as django-cryptographic-fields_ and django-crypto-fields_ do not allow a way to easily work with custom fields, being limited to their own provided subset.
 As well as many others lacking Python 3 and modern